spiral/shopify-starter-kit/README.md

 Customer templates temporally unsupported.

 ## File Structure Contract
-This file structure contract is main feature of Shopify-starter-kit.
+This file structure contract is main feature of **Shopify starter kit**.
 It is used in advanced mode and doesn't support syncing with shopify store.

 ```